 Treating Reptile Scale Rot

-Treatment for Reptile Scale Rot will vary depending on the severity of the infection and any underlying causes.
+Treating Reptile Scale Rot will vary depending on the severity of the infection and any underlying causes.
 Treatment typically includes a combination of antibiotics, antifungals, and other medications to reduce inflammation, kill bacteria and fungi, and promote healing.
-In some cases, surgical removal of affected scales may be necessary.
+In some cases, the surgical removal of affected scales could be necessary.

 Proper husbandry and nutrition is an essential part of treating scale rot.